kskalvar/aws-eks-cluster-quickstart/README.md

 ### AWS EKS
 Delete "eks-cluster"
-Wait for cluster to be deleted before proceeding, pretty slow?
+Wait for cluster to be deleted before proceeding.
 Really slow!

 ### AWS CloudFormation
 Delete "eks-vpc"
-Wait for "eks-vpc" to be deleted before proceeding
+Wait for vpc to be deleted before proceeding

 ### AWS EC2
 Delete "kubectl-console" Instance
+Wait for instance to be deleted before proceeding

 ### AWS IAM Roles
 Delete the following Roles: